vacuumlabs/firebase-transactions/README.md

 [![Circle CI](https://circleci.com/gh/vacuumlabs/firebase-transactions.svg?style=svg&circle-token=bd6366dee306c78c644fc6458085e673fe163723)](https://circleci.com/gh/vacuumlabs/firebase-transactions)

 Firebase with transaction?
-Real transactions with all the ACID goodness?
-Well, almost.
+Real transactions with almost all of the ACID goodness?
+Coool.

 [Tutorial] (https://github.com/vacuumlabs/firebase-transactions/blob/master/wiki/tutorial.md)

 [Documentation] (https://github.com/vacuumlabs/firebase-transactions/blob/master/wiki/documentation.md)

 ## Rationale
-Firebase is doing great job in some aspects; but as Rich Hickey said: not everything is awesome.
+Firebase is doing great job syncing your data.
+But as we started developing bigger applications with it, we noticed, there are a few aspects of it, that we encounter over and over again.
+And always, they are the same pain in the elbow.

 #### Firebase has no proper transactions
 Ladies and gentlemen, say hello to the really old problem that